User-generated content: Use in marketing

 User-generated content that is driven by one’s own individual incentive are rare, but equally as valuable to a brand’s reputation on social media.
 This classification of User-Generated Content grant the brand with advertisement without the loss of expenses.
-Consumers who create User-Generated Content without an external reward can be referred to as ‘unofficial brand ambassadors’.
+Consumers who create user-generated content without an external reward can be referred to as "unofficial brand ambassadors".
 These creators are not contractually bonded to a company.
 Without the contractual requirement involved when producing a video, personally driven User-Generated Content creators are free to construct their own narrative for the product, brand, or service that is the topic of discussion.
-Organic User-Generated Content that positively reflects the brand or their product can lead to positive outcomes for the company.
+Organic user-generated content that positively reflects the brand or their product can lead to positive outcomes for the company.
 Alternatively, personally driven User-Generated content that is negative can lead to negative consequences.
 Brands that have experienced negative User-Generated content have seen negative impacts, such as dropped stock prices.
-Due to the uncontrollable nature of personally driven User-Generated Content, some companies are uncertain on the value of motivating their consumers to create User-Generated Content.
-A few of the risks associated with this type of User-Generated content are creators expressing false information on the product, dishonest advantages of the product, or misleading representation of the brand or company.
+Due to the uncontrollable nature of personally driven user-generated content, some companies are uncertain about the value of motivating their consumers to create user-generated content.
+A few of the risks associated with this type of user-generated content are creators expressing false information about the product, dishonest advantages of the product, or misleading representation of the brand or company.